nitinsaimajji/Gender-Recognition-By-Voice/README.md

 #### Secondly,extracting features from the wav files using librosa module in python.

-#### Finally ,Deep learning models such as MLP,CNN,AlexNet,VGGNet-16 have been trained with the dataset [(dataset 1  in the repository contains wav files.)].
+#### Finally ,Deep learning models such as MLP,CNN,AlexNet,VGGNet-16 have been trained with the dataset
+[(dataset 1  in the repository contains wav files)].

 #### Results :